prl-theworkshop/prl-theworkshop.github.io/README.md

 - Paper submission deadline (updated): March 30th, AOE
 - Paper acceptance notification: April 27th, AOE
 - Workshop/Tutorial dates: Prague, Czech Republic, July 09-10, 2023.
+   **Some of the accepted papers will be invited to be presented at the IJCAI edition of the workshop as well.**

 ## [PRL @ IJCAI 2023](https://prl-theworkshop.github.io/prl2023-ijcai/)